Ravenite-0/JSON-Searcher/README.md

 ```
 > search organizations _id 101 tags %
 ```
-  * Commands, tables, fields, and values are case insensitive, and values do not have to match fully.
+  * Commands, tables, fields, and values are case insensitive, and values do not have to match fully (I understand the requirement says full matching is fine but i went further as a challenge).
 ```
 > SeARcH orGanIZAtiOns _iD 1 NAmE eX
 ```